kalbergaria/GitRef/README.md

 <br><br>

 # 2) Submodules
 This section will contain helpful info for working with submodules.
-To access the guide I gathered most of the info below from, go [HERE](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+To access the guide I gathered and condensed most of the info below from, go [HERE](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

+## Adding Submodules to a Project
+To add a submodule to a project use `git submodule add <repo URL>` where *<repo URL>* is the URL for the repo you would like to add as a submodule.
+This will add a file called *.gitmodules* which maps the repo between where it lives and your current project.
+After this command finishes cloning the specified repo into your current project amke sure to commit and push those changes.

 ## Cloning a Repo with Submodules
-Clone a project that contains submodules, using `git clone <repo url> --recurse-submodules`.
+Clone a project that contains submodules, using `git clone <repo URL> --recurse-submodules`.
 This will clone the specified repo as well as any of its submodules.

 ## Updating Submodule(s)
 To update a submodule with its latest commits, run `git submodule update --remote <submod name>` from outside the submodule's directory.
 While passing a submodule's name is optional, note that if a name is not provided all submodules within the repository will be updated.